Fibroids Pain Symptoms

-Numerous conditions can cause pelvic pain.
-Endometriosis adhesions, infection, overly tense pelvic muscles, or slipped discs in the spine could all be the source of pelvic discomfort.
-A trained physician should recognize subtle differences which may signal another problem.
+A recent study shows: about 20% to 80% of women develop fibroids by the time they reach age 50.
+Numerous conditions can cause pelvic pain and/or fibroid pain.
+Pelvic pain and back pain are symptoms of fibroids.
+Endometriosis adhesions, infection, the back disease could all be the source of pelvic discomfort.
+A trained fibroid specialist should recognize subtle differences which may signal another problem.
 This is why it’s vital to have regular checkups and a good working relationship with your doctor.

 Fibroid pain may be mild or extreme, constant or just occasional.
 It can flare up during sexual intercourse, bowel movements, exercise, or your period.
 Pain often radiates down the leg.
 Discomfort may also result when an enlarged uterus puts pressure on adjacent organs, such as the bladder or bowel.
 A specific type of fibroid, called ‘pedunculated’, grows on a stalk and causes severe pain if the stalk is twisted.

 Fibroid Pain Relief

 If your pain is, in fact, being caused by fibroids, there are several avenues of fibroid treatment options available.
 Hormone therapy for fibroids may slow bleeding, and possibly the growth of fibroids for a short period.
 Traditional surgeries for fibroids include: